-Successor Period - May 18, 2023 through June 30, 2023
+Successor Period - May 18, 2023 through September 30, 2023

-Net income totaled \$31 million for the period of May 18, 2023 through June 30, 2023.
+Net Income (Loss) totaled \$(48) million for the period of May 18, 2023 through September 30, 2023 (Successor).
 Results were driven by the following:

-- Capacity Revenues totaled \$26 million for the 2023 Successor period, which were primarily based on resource clearing prices received from the PJM Base Residual Auction for the 2022/2023 delivery period. - Energy and Other Revenues, net of Fuel and Energy Purchases, totaled \$131 million for the 2023 Successor period.
-"Energy and other revenues" and "Fuel and energy purchases" are evaluated collectively because the price for power is generally determined by the variable operating cost of the next marginal generator dispatched to meet demand.
-Energy revenues relate to sales to an ISO or RTO, sales under wholesale bilateral contracts or realized hedging activity.
-Other revenues relate to Bitcoin operations of

-Nautilus that commenced operations in February 2023.
-Fuel and energy purchases includes costs for fuel to generate electricity and settlements of financial and physical transactions related to fuel and energy purchases.
-Activity in this period included \$136 million in third-party wholesale electricity sales and ancillary revenues, coupled with \$17 million in net realized gains from hedging activities and \$15 million in other revenue; partially offset by \$37 million in fuel and purchased power costs.

-- Unrealized Gain (Loss) on Derivative Instruments totaled \$41 million of net gains for the 2023 Successor period, which was comprised of unrealized gains from hedging activities reflecting a decrease in forward power prices and a reversal of previously recorded unrealized losses on settled positions.
-Unrealized gains (losses) on derivatives instruments result from changes in fair value during the period and are presented separately as revenues within "Operating Revenues" and expenses within "Total Energy Expenses" on the Consolidated Statements of Operations.
-We evaluate them collectively because they represent the changes in fair value of Talen's economic hedging activities. - Nuclear Fuel Amortization totaled \$25 million for the 2023 Successor period and was related to the amortization of nuclear fuel costs that were previously capitalized to property, plant and equipment.
-Activity in this period included \$14 million of additional amortization related to certain nuclear contracts as a result of fair value adjustments. - Operation, Maintenance, and Development totaled \$(69) million for the 2023 Successor period.
-This consists of generation facility operating costs.
-Such costs include salary and benefit costs for generation-facility employees, the costs of removal, repairs and maintenance that are not capitalized, contractor costs and certain materials and supplies. - Depreciation, Amortization and Accretion totaled \$28 million for the 2023 Successor period.
-This consists of depreciation of long-lived property, plant and equipment, and accretion related to AROs.
-The 2023 Successor period reflects the effect of fair value adjustments made to property, plant and equipment and AROs upon emergence from Restructuring. - Nuclear Decommissioning Trust Funds Gain (Loss), net, totaled \$39 million for the 2023 Successor period and was related to realized and unrealized gains (losses) that occurred in Talen's NDT fund.
-The activity for the 2023 Successor period was driven by unrealized gains on equity securities.
-See Notes 9 and 14 in Notes to the Interim Financial Statements for additional information on the NDT. - Interest Expense and Other Finance Charges totaled \$33 million for the 2023 Successor period and primarily consisted of interest expense incurred on the Secured Notes, Term Loans and LMBE-MC TLB. - Income Tax Benefit (Expense) totaled \$(19) million for the 2023 Successor period and primarily related to federal/state income taxes, nuclear decommissioning trust taxes and changes in the valuation allowance.
-See Note 7 in Notes to the Interim Financial Statements for additional information.
+- Capacity Revenues totaled \$70 million for the period, which were primarily based on resource clearing prices received from the PJM Base Residual Auction for the 2023/2024 delivery period. - Energy and Other Revenues, net of Fuel and Energy Purchases, totaled \$478 million for the period and consisted of \$729 million in third-party wholesale electricity sales and ancillary revenues, coupled with \$44 million in other revenue; partially offset by \$(240) million in fuel and purchased power costs, and \$(55) million in net realized losses from hedging activities.
+Other revenues relate to operations of Nautilus that commenced operations in February 2023. - Unrealized Gain (Loss) on Derivative Instruments totaled \$(43) million of net losses for the period, which was comprised of unrealized losses incurred as a result of increases in forward power prices, partially offset by unrealized gains from hedging activities reflecting a reversal of previously recorded unrealized losses on settled positions. - Nuclear Fuel Amortization totaled \$(72) million for the period and was related to the amortization of nuclear fuel costs that were previously capitalized to property, plant and equipment.
+Activity in this period included \$(38) million of additional amortization related to certain nuclear contracts as a result of fair value adjustments.
+See Note 4 in Notes to the Interim Financial Statements for additional information. - Operation, Maintenance, and Development totaled \$(209) million for the period.
+This consisted of generation facility operating costs, including salary and benefit costs for generation-facility employees, the costs of removal, repairs and maintenance that are not capitalized, contractor costs and certain materials and supplies. - Depreciation, Amortization and Accretion totaled \$(94) million for the period.
+This consisted of depreciation of long-lived property, plant and equipment, and accretion related to AROs.
+The period reflects the effect of fair value adjustments made to property, plant and equipment and AROs upon emergence from Restructuring. - Interest Expense and Other Finance Charges totaled \$(101) million for the period and primarily consisted of interest expense incurred on the Secured Notes, Term Loans and LMBE-MC TLB.